Cambridge Day Trip from London: A Complete Guide for 2026

 There are a variety of companies that will take you on a guided punting tour.
 You can check out some highly rated Punting on the River Cam tours here.

 Punting is a leisurely, relaxing activity, making it ideal for anyone.
 You can sit back and enjoy the scenery as your punter takes care of guiding the boat.
-While we were walking along the river we noticed people of all ages enjoying their punting experience.
+While we were walking along the river, we noticed people of all ages enjoying their punting experience.

 It's a good idea to book your punting tour in advance during peak tourist seasons.
-This is especially true if you are coming on a day trip and only have a short window for punting experience.
+This is especially true if you are coming on a day trip and only have a short window for a punting experience.

 Fitzwilliam Museum